utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

-# Simple BMI Calculation API
+# BMI Calculation API

-Our introductory tutorial is to write a simple BMI calculation API, which calculates the corresponding BMI value according to the input height and weight information.
+Our introductory tutorial is to write a simple BMI calculation API, which calculates the corresponding BMI value according to the input height and weight.
-## 1. Create a project
+## 1. Create project

 Create our project directly using `meta setup` the command